Short Brothers F.C.

 Short Brothers Football Club, often referred to simply as Shorts is a Northern Irish intermediate football club playing in Division 1C of the Northern Amateur Football League.
-It is was formed by Short Brothers aerospace manufacturing company in Belfast with the arrival of the company to the city in the 1930s.
+It was formed by Short Brothers aerospace manufacturing company in Belfast with the arrival of the company to the city in the 1930s, making them a works team.
 The club - originally known as Aircraft Works - joined the Amateur League in 1937 and is the second-oldest member club with continual membership.

+Shorts F.C. compete in the Irish Cup.